- Be in the form of a law review article, brief, or legal memorandum.

 - There is good cause for not taking a perspective course at the Law School; and

-Students must obtain the prior written approval of the Associate Dean for Academic Affairs in order to satisfy the perspective course requirement by taking a course outside the Law School.
+Students must obtain the prior written approval of the Associate Dean for Academic Affairs to satisfy the perspective course requirement by taking a course outside the Law School.

 A perspective course taken by a student prior to enrollment in the Juris Doctor program will not satisfy the perspective course requirement.

-To satisfy the writing requirement, a student must complete a substantial legal research project that meets the criteria in subparagraph “a” or satisfies the requirements of a proposal approved by the Curriculum Committee under subparagraph “b”.
-A course taken to fulfill the writing requirement cannot fulfill the graduation professional skills course requirement or experiential course requirement.
+To satisfy the writing requirement, a student must complete a substantial legal research project that meets the subparagraph “a” criteria or satisfies the requirements of a proposal approved by the Curriculum Committee under subparagraph “b”.
+A course taken to fulfill the writing requirement cannot fulfill the graduation experiential course requirement.

 To satisfy the writing requirement a paper must:

-A note submitted to a law journal by a member of that journal can satisfy the writing requirement if it meets the requirements of §III.B.5.a and the student does not receive degree credit for the note under §IV.E.1.
+A note submitted to a law journal by a member of that journal can satisfy the writing requirement if it meets the requirements of § III.C.4.a and the student does not receive degree credit for the note under §IV.E.1.